Foreclosure Filings Ease Nationwide in November 2024 Amid Seasonal Influences

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of Maine to supplement state, tribal and local recovery efforts in areas affected by a severe storm and flooding from December 17-21, 2023.
+FEMA has issued a Major Disaster Declaration for the territory of Puerto Rico to supplement recovery efforts in areas affected by the Tropical Storm Ernesto from August 13-16, 2024.
 The following counties have been approved for assistance:

 Public Assistance: